 Skip to content

-Supporting Services (Beta)
+Supporting Services

 The pgEdge Control Plane lets you run services alongside your databases.
-Services are applications that attach to a database, run on any host in the cluster, and connect via automatically-managed database credentials.
+A supporting service is an application that attaches to a database, runs on any host in the cluster, and connects using a database user you specify with the connect_as field.

 Service Instances